 - Poor performance at school or work

-- Loss of attention span and difficulty to focus
+- Reduced attention span and difficulty with focus

 - Lack of motivation for other activities

 - Anger, fear, anxiety, and other negative emotions

 - Neglected physical health

 - Conflict with family